Las Vegas claims new record: world's largest sneaker collection

-LAS VEGAS (Reuters) - Las Vegas has a fake Eiffel Tower and a fake Egyptian pyramid, but the Guinness Book of World Records recently confirmed that the city can now lay claim to a new and authentic world record: the world’s largest collection of sneakers.
+LAS VEGAS, Sept 27 (Reuters) - Las Vegas has a fake Eiffel Tower and a fake Egyptian pyramid, but the Guinness Book of World Records recently confirmed that the city can now lay claim to a new and authentic world record: the world’s largest collection of sneakers.

 The record keepers at Guinness certified this month that Jordan Michael Geller’s Shoezeum, a shrine to Nike that he says includes one of every model of Air Jordans ever made, holds the record with more than 2,500 pairs, all but eight of which are Nikes.